tc39/notes/es9/2018-03/mar-20.md

 YK: I think for once, I might actually want to object to Stage-1.
 Ruby has only two falsy values: null and false.
 I get tripped up in JS with zero and empty strings.
 I don't think that falsy semantics in JS is bad???

 JRL: It sounds like you want null coalescing.
 So with null coalescing, we'd also get null coalescing assignment operators.
 Any inconsistencies (getting only null coalescing assignemnt), I strongly object.

-JRL: If we have any inconsistency i'm super against
+If we have any inconsistency i'm super against

 DH: I don't have to accept a feature because you object to a particular use case.